pretix/pretix-docs/docs/guides/seating.md

 You can only migrate your seating plan to a new one if it fulfills the following conditions:

+ - contains all seats with the same seat IDs as the ones that are already sold
- - contains all seats with the same seat IDs as the ones that are already sold in your old plan
+ - contains all seats with the same seat IDs as the ones that are already used in a voucher

 ## Further information